isomerpages/moe-yunengpri/_our-curriculum/Creative Arts.md

 	</tr>
 	<tr>
 		<td colspan="3">
-Fame@YN develops students to be confident performers by encouraging students to perform live or send in a recording of their performances to be played on the TV at the library during recess.
+CSI@Play provides students enrichment opportunities to be engaged with Art and ICT activities.
+Throughout the whole program, students develop confidence and creativity while working on the different themed projects provided in the different terms.
 		</td>
 	</tr>
 </tbody></table><br>